-- (a) Relevance: understood as the degree to which statistics meet users' needs; - (b) Accuracy: The degree to which the data correctly estimate or describe the quantities or characteristics that the census was designed to measure.; - (c) Comparability: The degree to which statistics are comparable over space and time.; - (d) Coherence: the degree to which census information can be successfully brought together with statistical information from other data sources (including registers) within a broad conceptual framework and over time. - (e) Timeliness: the time elapsed between the reference date and the release of data; - (f) Accessibility: The availability of information and the suitability of the form in which the information is available.
+- (b) Accuracy: The degree to which the data correctly estimate or describe the quantities or characteristics that the census was designed to measure.; - (c) Comparability: The degree to which statistics are comparable over space and time.; - (d) Coherence: the degree to which census information can be successfully brought together with statistical information from other data sources (including registers) within a broad conceptual framework and over time. - (e) Timeliness: the time elapsed between the reference date and the release of data; - (f) Accessibility: The availability of information and the suitability of the form in which the information is available.

-The quality assurance plan will define quality assurance measures to ensure each of the quality dimensions.
-A draft plan is included in Annex 1.
+The quality assurance plan will define quality assurance measures and indicators to ensure each of the quality dimensions.